 Children and Young People in our Care

-You will have a Virtual School teacher who will visit you to draw up a plan for your education.The best plans and meetings happen when you are there, making sure your voice is heard.
+You will have a Virtual School teacher who will visit you to draw up a plan for your education with your school.The best plans and meetings happen when you are there, making sure your voice is heard and showing off your best work!

 In school you will also have a designated teacher, called a DT.
 They will look at your progress, work with us, and spend a grant to enhance your education.